A photo walk in London’s Borough market: A foodies’ favorite free thing to do in London

-If you find yourself in London and want to explore Borough Market, remember that it is definitely one of the best free things to do in London not just for photographers and foodies, but tourists in general.
+If you find yourself in London and want to explore Borough Market, remember that it is definitely one of the best free things to do in London, not just for photographers and foodies, but tourists in general.
 It is a tourist magnet!
-Plan your visit for early in the day and be prepared for some crowds.
+Plan your visit early in the day and be prepared for some crowds.
 However, it will be well worth it.

 The best time to visit is before 10 a.m., or even earlier if you want to take some awesome tourist-free pictures.
 Bring cash and go hungry.
 Stroll through the whole meandering market before selecting your dining choice.
 It’s hard, I know, but you can snack on the free samples to hold you over.

 All photos by and property of Zita Nagy.